naffnuff/CppGuidelines/CppGuidelines.md

 Use the C++-cast that best expresses your intent.
 * *Reason:* C casts are equal to a C++ `reinterpret_cast`.
 Using them is to bypass all compile-time type checking.
 Error of reasoning from the programmer may lead to hard-to-detect runtime errors. `const_cast` and `static_cast` have more limited purposes and are therefore safer (but see previous point).

-Declare constructors that take one argument (copy and move constructors excepted) `explicit`, unless they are intensional implicit conversion constructors.
+Declare constructors that take one argument (copy and move constructors excepted) `explicit`, unless they are intentional implicit conversion constructors.
 * *Reason:* A non-`explicit` constructor that takes one argument will enable implicit type conversions from the argument type to the constructed type.

 * *Note:* C++ is full of implicit casts and conversions that are transparent and require a lot of understanding for the programmer even to be aware of them.
 These are all C casts.
 This is something that every C++ programmer will just have to live with and be especially aware of.